 This was how the Senior Citizen's Hall looked for our reception.
 The trees are real Bonsai, brought in by the Redding Bonsai Club.
 They were so kind in sharing their trees with us for our special day!
 There are tubs of bamboo along the walls and on the stage in front I hung two of my quilts.
 The empty space in the center is for the Uchikake, or outer robe I wore for the ceremony.
 When we came in for the reception, I had already removed this garment so my attendants could hang it there.

 These Bonsai were on the stage in front of my quilts.
 There were so

 Some were in bloom at the time of the wedding, too.

 Another kiss before we cut the cake!
 In the background, there's my uchikake hanging in its place.

 Since so many people have asked about the kimonos and how to wear them, I'll recommend The Book of Kimono as the best reference book that I found for learning about kimono.
-Please visit Amazon to purchase The Book of Kimono and other books about Japanese crafts.

 Go to Scarlett Rose's Celtic & More